 Ildar Abdrazakov [ahb-drah-ZAH-koff] has quickly established himself as one of opera’s most sought-after basses.
 Since making his La Scala debut in 2001 at only 25, the Russian singer has become a mainstay at leading houses worldwide, including New York’s Metropolitan Opera, the Vienna State Opera, and Munich’s Bavarian State Opera.
 His powerful yet refined voice coupled with his compelling stage presence have prompted critics to hail him as a “sensational bass…who has just about everything – imposing sound, beautiful legato, oodles of finesse” (The Independent).
 Also an active concert artist, he has performed at London’s BBC Proms and at Carnegie Hall, as well as with leading international orchestras, including the Chicago Symphony and Vienna Philharmonic.

 Abdrazakov launches 2013-14 with his staged role debut as the eponymous anti-hero of Boito’s Mefistofele, in which he opens the San Francisco Opera’s new season.
 Upcoming operatic highlights also include headlining Borodin’s Prince Igor, in the Met’s first new production of the opera since 1917; undertaking the four villains in Offenbach’s Les contes d’Hoffmann at the Vienna State Opera; and singing Banquo in Verdi’s Macbeth alongside Anna Netrebko, Simon Keenlyside, and Joseph Calleja at the Munich Opera Festival.
-On the concert stage, the new season sees Abdrazakov join the London Symphony Orchestra under Valery Gergiev for Berlioz’s La damnation de Faust and Roméo et Juliette in London and Paris; take part in Berlioz’s Missa solemnis with Riccardo Muti and the Vienna Philharmonic; and reunite with Muti at the Chicago Symphony to celebrate the Verdi bicentennial with a reprise of the Italian composer’s Requiem (the bass’s 2010 live recording of the work with Muti and the CSO garnered two Grammy Awards).
+On the concert stage, the new season sees Abdrazakov take part in Berlioz’s Missa solemnis with Riccardo Muti and the Vienna Philharmonic and celebrate the Verdi bicentennial with a reprise of the Italian composer’s Requiem with Muti at the Chicago Symphony and Teatro Real (the bass’s 2010 live recording of the work with Muti and the CSO garnered two Grammy Awards).
 In addition, Abdrazakov teams up with tenor Ramón Vargas for a recital program at Paris’s Théâtre des Champs-Élysées; and in early 2014, Delos release his debut solo recording, an album of Russian opera arias.